FSV ZWICKAU

 Expected Ticket Availability

-To sit in the Westtribüne, it's €21-25 for adults and €18-21 for seniors and concessions.
-It's €17-22 for adults to watch the action from the ZEV Tribüne or Südtribune with seniors and concessions paying €15-19.
-To watch the action from the E5 Fankurve terrace, adults pay €13 and seniors and concessions will have to part with €11.
-Children (under-14) cost their parents just €7 for any seat in the ground or €6 to join them on the E5 Fankurve.
-And for anyone wanting to keep things traditional, an extra €2 is added to the cost of tickets bought from the stadium box office on a matchday.
+To sit in the Westtribüne, it's €23-27 for adults and €19-22 for seniors and concessions.
+It's €23-25 for adults to watch the action from the ZEV Tribüne or Südtribune with seniors and concessions paying €19-21.
+To watch the action from the E5 Fankurve terrace, adults pay €15 and seniors and concessions will have to part with €12.
+Children (under-14) cost their parents just €8 for any seat in the ground or €7 to join them on the E5 Fankurve.
+Even younger fans (0-6 years old) can watch the action for free - although they're not entitled to a seat of their own and must instead sit on a parents' lap.
+These 'Lap Tickets' are available directly at the stadium box office.

 GETTING THERE & AWAY